marioortizmanero/nullderef.com/content/blog/plugin-impl/index.md

 <a name="_implement_a_wrapper"></a>
 ### Approach 2: Implement a wrapper

-Another possibility is to write a _wrapper_ for {{< crate halfbrown >}}.
+Another possibility is to write a _wrapper_ for {% crate "halfbrown" %}.
 Opaque types, for instance, may be used to wrap the functionality of an underlying type that's not FFI-safe, as I covered in previous articles.
-This is what {{< crate abi_stable >}} does in its `external_types` module for crates like {{< crate crossbeam >}} or {{< crate parking_lot >}}.
+This is what {% crate "abi_stable" %} does in its `external_types` module for crates like {% crate "crossbeam" %} or {% crate "parking_lot" %}.

 However, as you may see with the [already existing examples](https://github.com/rodrimati1992/abi_stable_crates/tree/edfb2a97a7b5d7ecbc29c1f9f115f61e26f42da6/abi_stable/src/external_types), implementing wrappers can be quite a cumbersome task.
-And even after you're done you'll have to keep them up to date, so this will increase your maintainance burden. {{< crate halfbrown >}} and {{< crate beef >}} are somewhat complex libraries, so I decided this wasn't the best choice at that moment for `Value`.
+And even after you're done you'll have to keep them up to date, so this will increase your maintainance burden. {% crate "halfbrown" %} and {% crate "beef" %} are somewhat complex libraries, so I decided this wasn't the best choice at that moment for `Value`.
 I did use this approach a lot in other cases, so I've included an example in a [later section](#opaque).

 <a name="_re_implement_with_reprc_from_scratch"></a>
 ### Approach 3: Re-implement with `#[repr(C)]` from scratch